henry-stann/bluetooth-le-android-hm10/README.md

 2. Check BLE permissions

 Good convention is to check if you have permissions before using them.
-What is necessary with permissions gets pretty confusing with needing to configure it for what API the phone is running as well as what API you use to compile.
+It is pretty confusing to write out what is necessary with permissions, because it depends on what API level the phone is running as well as what API you use to compile.
+Please see [official documentation](https://developer.android.com/guide/topics/permissions/overview) for more information on permissions.
 I use `targetSdkVersion 26` to compile at that level, as written in the gradle file.
 I use a Phoenix 3 LG phone, running API 24.
-See [official documentation](https://developer.android.com/guide/topics/permissions/overview) for more information on permissions.

 Please note that the commented out code has not been tested to work, but I believe this is how you prompt the user to turn on their Bluetooth.